VFA-151

 Strike Fighter Squadron One Five One (VFA-151) nicknamed the Vigilantes are a United States Navy F/A-18E Super Hornet fighter squadron stationed at Naval Air Station Lemoore, California.
 The squadron is a part of Carrier Air Wing 9 (CVW-9).
 As part of CVW-9, the squadron's tail code is NG and its radio callsign is "Ugly".

+The unit's patch appears worn by Glen Powell in Top Gun: Maverick.